Sterile neutrino dark matter catalyzed by a very light dark photon: Sterile neutrino dark matter

+The fact that the momenta of the DM sterile neutrinos preferentially lie close to the plane perpendicular to $\vec{A}'$ can have phenomenological consequences.
+If, as we are assuming here, the VEV $\vec{A}'$ is uniform throughout the whole universe, the initial velocity dispersion of the DM particles is highly anisotropic.
+This could potentially leave an imprint on cosmological observables, in particular for sufficiently light sterile neutrinos which are not completely cold by the start of structure formation.
+On the other hand, if $\vec{A}'$ presents variations on sufficiently small scales, this effect averages out and no observable effects are expected.

 To project our findings onto the $m_s$-$\theta_0^2$ plane, we marginalize over the dependence of the mechanism on the dark photon parameters, determining at given values of $m_s$ and $\theta_0$ the maximum $\nu_s$ abundance that can be generated by varying $g'A_0'$ and $m_{A'}$.
 The result is shown in Fig.~\ref{fig:cont}, in which the white region indicates where our mechanism can successfully generate $\nu_s$ constituting all of the DM.
 In the grey areas, the $\nu_s + A'$ combined abundance falls above or below the observed DM density.
-The region excluded by X-ray searches \cite{Boyarsky:2018tvu} is shown in red, while the purple dashed line depicts the potential reach of the proposed Athena mission~\cite{Neronov:2015kca}.
+The region excluded by X- and $\gamma$-ray searches~\cite{Essig:2013goa,Horiuchi:2013noa, Tamura:2014mta, Roach:2019ctw} is shown in red, while the purple dashed line depicts the potential reach of the eROSITA telescope (we use the prospects from~\cite{Dekker:2021bos}, see also~\cite{Caputo:2019djj,Barinov:2020hiq}).
 In the orange region, sterile neutrinos are too light to be bound in the DM halos of dwarf spheroidal galaxies~\cite{Alvey:2020xsk}, and in the green-dotted one they are likely to be inconsistent with observations of the Lyman-$\alpha$ forest~\cite{Baur:2017stq}, although a reevaluation of the constraints using the distorted $\nu_s$ momentum spectrum in our mechanism would be necessary in order to establish a robust limit.
+Note that in this region we expect the anisotropy of the sterile neutrino momenta predicted by our scenario to become relevant and potentially observable.

 It is worth noting that the contour along which the nonresonant Dodelson-Widrow (DW) mechanism~\cite{Dodelson:1993je} would give the observed relic density, shown in Fig.~\ref{fig:cont}, does not quantitatively agree with previous evaluations in the literature (see, \emph{e.g.}\!\,, Fig.~14 in~\cite{Boyarsky:2018tvu}).
 We have recomputed it as a by-product of our analysis, since it corresponds to the $g'\to 0$ limit of our model, finding $\sim 10$ times larger abundance in the high-$m_s$ region relative to previous analyses of DW production~\cite{Boyarsky:2018tvu}.
 The discrepancy comes from the use of the simplified approximation (\ref{rateeqs}) for the active neutrino damping rate $\Gamma_a$ in previous literature, instead of the more quantitative results from Ref.\ \cite{Asaka:2006nq,Ghiglieri:2016xye} that we have employed.